romankempt/aimstools/README.md

 ## Documentation
 I'm working on the documentation.
-You can find it under docs/_build/html/index.html.
+You can preview it [here](http://htmlpreview.github.io/?https://github.com/romankempt/AIMS_tools/blob/master/docs/_build/html/index.html) or in the docs/_build/html folder.

 ## Requirements